bruno-lang/bruno-lang.github.io/glossary/index.md

 of independence of the program modules.

-The term _operative modularisation_ in contrast explicitly demands a degree of module independence to the extent that modules can be _operated_ independently.
-Expandability has to be given in such a way that extending modules can effectivly extend the concepts of an extended module without the need of re-building it.
-The more concepts are extendable by pure addition external to the extended module the more modular is such a modularisation.
-It becomes operative when any additon (intended to be possible) that  could be made within a module can likewise be done on the outside.
+The term _operative modularisation_ in contrast explicitly demands a degree of modularisation independence to the extent that a program is _operational_ independent of its module structure.
+Expandability has to be given in such a way that extending modules can effectivly extend the concepts of an extended module without the need to re-build (compile) it.
+The more concepts are extendable by pure addition done external to the extended module the more modular is such a modularisation.
+It becomes operative when any additon (intended to be possible) that
+could be made within a module can likewise be done on the outside.

+In other words: Program semantics and the expressivness of the language are independent of the way a program is split into modules.